ChrisDizenzo/tictactoe/README.md

 Its a tic tac toe game and its on TestFlight!!
 [**testFlightLink**](https://testflight.apple.com/join/j9ZwgWuQ)

-Also dont forget to read the [documentation](https://tictactoe-74f2c.web.app/docs) that can help
+Also dont forget to read the [documentation!!](https://tictactoe-74f2c.web.app/docs)

 ## Getting Started